ambikabs29/SaaSible/README.md

 # SaaSible

-SaaSible is your central hub for discovering, purchasing, and managing Software-as-a-Service (SaaS) applications.
+SaaSible is your central hub for discovering, purchasing, and managing Softwa9re-as-a-Service (SaaS) applications.

 ## Getting Started